 - Complete thesis project and submit manuscript to the UHP for printing

 Who is eligible to serve as the Honors thesis mentor on an Honors thesis?

-An "Honors Thesis Mentor" for an Honors thesis is a full-time member of the University of Dayton faculty from the department in which the student is completing a thesis (typically his or her own department).
+An "Honors Thesis Mentor" for an Honors thesis is a tenured or tenure-track member of the University of Dayton faculty from the department in which the student is completing a thesis (typically his or her own department).
 The Honors Thesis Mentor performs the following roles:

 - Oversees the project from its inception

 - Decides what threshold the student must meet

 - Provides feedback until the project is completed